Pixel code

 Extra Things to Think About:

-• Employee Satisfaction: Late or missing Salary Release Date payments can have a big effect on how happy and morale-boosting employees are, which could result in higher employee turnover.
+• Employee Satisfaction: Late or missing Salary Release Date payments can have a big effect on how happy and morale-boosting employees are.
+Which could result in higher employee turnover.

 Overall, both companies and employees gain from a regular and predictable Salary Release Date.
 It lowers stress and gives workers the tools they need to handle their money wisely, which eventually makes for a more engaged and productive staff.